-(i) Increase/decrease in net assets attributable to unitholders
+(h) Increase/decrease in net assets attributable to unitholders

 Income not distributed is included in net assets attributable to unitholders.
-As the Trust's units are classified as equity, movements in net assets attributable to unitholders are recognised in the Statement of changes in equity.
+As the Trust's units are classified as equity, movements in net assets attributable to unitholders are recognised in the Statement of Changes in Equity.

-(j) Foreign currency translation
+(i) Foreign currency translation